-• Clearing will be restricted to the vegetation occurring within the development footprint.
-Surrounding trees and bushland areas will not be impacted as part of the Project.
-See Tree Report (2019) for detailed descriptions of works to be undertaken.
+- Clearing will be restricted to the 0.2ha of native vegetation occurring within the development footprint.
+Surrounding trees and bushland areas will not be impacted as part of proposed works.
+See arborist report (Tree Report 2019) and Site Plan (AJ+C 2019) for detailed descriptions of works to be undertaken. - No vegetation is to be cleared from the VRZ.